mdozmorov/HiC_tools/README.md

 # Hi-C data analysis tools and papers

-This collection is a result of my interest in chromatin conformation capture technologies, 3D genome, tools, data, and [programming](https://dozmorovlab.github.io/software.html).
-Tools in each section are sorted newest on top.
-Summaries are from reading papers.
+Tools are sorted by publication date, newest on top.
+Unpublished tools are listed at the end of each section.
 Related repositories: [HiC_data](https://github.com/mdozmorov/HiC_data), [scHiC_notes](https://github.com/mdozmorov/scHiC_notes).
-Please, open an [issue](https://github.com/mdozmorov/HiC_tools/issues) or a [pull request](https://github.com/mdozmorov/HiC_tools/pulls) to add other information or tools.
+Please, open an [issue](https://github.com/mdozmorov/HiC_tools/issues) or a [pull request](https://github.com/mdozmorov/HiC_tools/pulls) to add other information, tools, or user experience.

 # Table of content